But, as I’ve lived in both places (and both are among my favorites in Latin America), I’m frequently asked to compare the two.

 Cost Of Living

-By contrast, Ecuador uses the U.S. dollar, so dollar holders don’t have to worry about a weakening dollar.
-Neither do they benefit from the windfall of a strengthening dollar.
+By contrast, Ecuador uses the U.S. dollar, so dollar-holders don’t feel the windfall of a strengthening dollar… or the pinch of a weakening dollar.

-Ecuador is a cultural adventure.
-Life here is as different as you can get from life in the United States or Canada without leaving the world’s European-based cultures.
+I see Ecuador as a cultural adventure.
+Living in this city is as different as you can get from living in the United States or Canada without leaving the world’s European-based cultures.

-“When I bought my place in Medellín, 10 years later at the age of 59, it was also exactly what I was looking for… a place to enjoy perfect weather and a sophisticated lifestyle that I couldn’t afford in the United States.
-By then, Medellín fit the bill.
+Yet when I bought my place in Medellín, 10 years later at the age of 59, it was also exactly what I was looking for… a way to enjoy perfect weather and a sophisticated lifestyle that I couldn’t afford in the United States.
+By then, Medellín fit the bill for me perfectly.

-You’ve heard many times that the “perfect retirement location” is different for everyone.
-This is true, but it’s not the whole story.
+You’ve heard a dozen times that the “perfect retirement location” is different for everyone.
+This is true, but there’s really more to it than that.